kulturpool/EDMLib/README.md

 ilable, please provide them all.
 Europeana recommends date conforming to ISO 8601 star ting with the year and with hyphens (YYYY-MM-DD).
 NB: other EDM elements are relevant for expressing dates of different events in the life of the CHO: dc:date, dcterms:crea ted and dcterms:issued.
-Be careful and choose the most appropriate one! <dcterms:tempo ral>Roman Empire</dcterms:temporal> or create a reference to an instance of the TimeSp an class <dcterms:temporal rdf:resource=“http://semium.org/time/roman_empire”/>For rec ommendations on medata quality see Tier A-C requirements .</p>
+Be careful and choose the most appropriate one! <code>&lt;dcterms:tempo ral&gt;Roman Empire&lt;/dcterms:temporal&gt;</code> or create a reference to an instance of the TimeSp an class <code>&lt;dcterms:temporal rdf:resource=“http://semium.org/time/roman_empire”/&gt;</code>For rec ommendations on medata quality see Tier A-C requirements .</p>
 </div>